 Choose the parent of your new copied node, in this example it is Content (this means the copied Home node will be a sibling to the current home node), if you want all child nodes to be copied as well check the 'Include descendants' box.

 This will give you a full copy of all content pages as seen below:

 Now you can go to all the copied content nodes and update your text to whatever language you want.

 The second step is to create the new language in the settings.
 To do this, simply go to the settings menu and under languages, click add new and chose your language.

 Now we go to our content nodes and assign a language to them.
 You do this by right clicking on the home node and picking 'Culture and Hostnames', then choose the language associated with the page.
 (NOTE: As you can see it is defaulting to 'Inherit', so if you set the top node all child nodes will inherit it)

-Dependant on how your site is set up, not all content is edited through the content section, some of it may be written in the template, for that dictionary items are useful.
+Depending on how your site is set up, not all content is edited through the content section.
+Some of it may be written in the template and dictionary items are useful for that.
 Here is an example of some button text that will be added to the dictionary (templates are found under the menu point Settings).

 Right click on dictionary in the menu and add new, give it a unique alias, then write the text that is relevant for each language.

 Go back to your template and replace the text with @Umbraco.GetDictionaryValue("ReadMore") to show the dictionary item instead.

 To add languages to the url of your site, you first need to enable the full url.
 You do this by going to the Web.config file and changing the umbracoHideTopLevelNodeFromPath value from 'true' to 'false'.